grmarxer/Radius_TCP_Generic_MRF/Radius_TCP_Generic_MRF_configuration.md

     - Copy the contents of [this file](https://github.com/grmarxer/Radius_TCP_Generic_MRF/blob/main/iRules/Radius_TCP_Generic_MRF_iRule.tcl) to create the `Radius_TCP_Generic_MRF_iRule`.

 2. Create the Nodes and Pool for the Radius Servers
+    - Adjust the number of nodes according to your specific configuration, the IP addresses and port numbers

     ```
     tmsh create ltm node radius_server_1 address 172.16.10.10
     tmsh create ltm node radius_server_2 address 172.16.10.15